Samuels-Development/qb-garbagejob/README.md

 # Garbage Job V2 For QB-Core

+Repost of the official qb-garbagejob, with QB-Target Interaction

 # Rework Update
 - Job now pays per bag delivered on a configured scale.
 - Job Randomises the amount of stops and what stops the user goes to